Why Are Some Lice Red?

-You’ve read online that lice can be tan or brown, but you’ve never heard that they can be red.
-Now, you are finding red lice in your child’s hair.
+I've read online that lice can be tan or brown, but I am finding red bugs in my child’s hair.
 What does it mean?

 Types of Lice